 This reflects the calibre of people in Islam right from its inception – people who have no qualms murdering their own family for speaking against Muhammad.
 Interestingly, Muhammad made it legal for Muslims to insult non-Muslims, assuring them of angel Gabriel’s protection (Bukhari 5:4123).

-Under Sharia law, a Muslim can receive a death penalty through statements of unbelief; sarcastic comment about Allah’s name or command; slander against Muhammad; denial of any part of the Quran,; reviling Islam and being sarcastic about Islamic laws (Ahmad al-Misri, Reliance of the Traveler, 597-98).
+Under Sharia law, a Muslim can receive a death penalty for uttering statements of unbelief; sarcastic comment about Allah’s name or command; slander against Muhammad; denying any part of the Quran; reviling Islam or being sarcastic about Islamic laws (Ahmad al-Misri, Reliance of the Traveler, 597-98).

 Some jurists stipulate death for non-Muslims who insult Muhammad or attempts to lead a Muslim away from Islam.
 Generally, the punishment ranges from imprisonment, paying fines, hanging, beheading or immediate conversion to Islam to avoid death.

-Some Muslim countries have even petitioned the UN to limit freedom of speech because “unrestricted and disrespectful opinions against Islam creates hatred” (Brian Winston, The Rushdie Fatwa and After, 2014, 74).
+Some Muslim countries have even petitioned the United Nations to limit freedom of speech because “unrestricted and disrespectful opinions against Islam creates hatred” (Brian Winston, The Rushdie Fatwa and After, 2014, 74).

 In contrast, Jesus wasn’t retaliatory and when He was mistreated, He “didn’t make any threats but left everything to the one who judges fairly” (1 Pet.
 2:23).
 His example is the best for mankind to follow.

 The Quran’s view of women has been dealt with here.
 Under Sharia, females inherit half that of males and a childless widow will inherit only 1/4 of her husband’s estate (Q 4:11-12).
 Women are also regarded as unreliable witnesses in the Sharia court because Muhammad says they are “deficient in intelligence.”